elastic/integrations/packages/nagios_xi/docs/README.md

 ## Validation

-After the integration is successfully configured, clicking on the Assets tab of the Nagios XI Integration should display a list of available dashboards.
-Click on the dashboard available for user's configured data stream.
-It should be populated with the required data.
+1. After configuring the integration, go to the **Assets** tab in the Nagios XI Integration.
+2. You should see a list of available dashboards.
+3. Click on the dashboard corresponding to your configured data stream.
+4. Verify that the dashboard is populated with the expected data.

 ## Logs reference